LiveReader/graphly-d3/docs/data-structure/node_data.md

 :::

 ::: details Example
-A simple example for a node object with all possible properties.
+A simple example for a node object with most possible properties.
 Check the sub-sections for more details.

 ```js
 const node = {